linebender/rfcs/rfcs/0007-pass-spec.md

 These methods all take a given context type as a parameter.
 Methods aside, `WidgetMut` references can provide a `MutateCtx` context.
+`WidgetRef` references can provide a `QueryCtx` context, which is used in some read-only methods.

 Those context types have many methods, some shared, some unique to a given pass.
 There are too many to document here, but we can lay out some general principles:

-- Display passes should be pure and can be skipped occasionally, therefore their context types (`PaintCtx` and `AccessCtx`) can't set invalidation flags or send signals.
+- Render passes should be pure and can be skipped occasionally, therefore their context types (`PaintCtx` and `AccessCtx`) can't set invalidation flags or send signals.
 - The `layout` and `compose` passes lay out all widgets, which are transiently invalid during the passes, therefore `LayoutCtx`and `ComposeCtx` cannot access the size and position of the `self` widget.
 They can access the layout of children if they have already been laid out.
 - For the same reason, `LayoutCtx`and `ComposeCtx` cannot create a `WidgetRef` reference to a child.
-- As mentioned above, only `MutateCtx` can create new widgets, and add and remove child widgets.
+- `MutateCtx`, `EventCtx` and `UpdateCtx` can let you add and remove children.
-Removing a child widget without using a `MutateCtx` method is a logical error.
+- `RegisterCtx` can't do anything except register children.
+- `QueryCtx` provides read-only information about the widget.

 ### Other concepts